 They found that the tests were often inaccurate, delivering a diagnosis that wasn’t always right.

-“Our study found that all three tests often give incorrect results that may wrongly conclude that a person does or does not have dementia,” said study author David Llewellyn, Ph.D., of the University of Exeter Medical School in the United Kingdom.
+“Our study found that all three tests often give incorrect results that may wrongly conclude that a person does or does not have dementia,” said the study’s author David Llewellyn, Ph.D.
 “Each test has a different pattern of biases, so people are more likely to be misclassified by one test than another depending on factors such as their age, education and ethnicity.”

 Much like standardized tests children take in schools, which have shown a cultural bias rooted in social class, race and region, dementia tests were found to have a bias related to race, education level, age and living situation.